Your glasses say a lot about you.

 We know… it’s pretty special.

-If you enjoy hand-craftsmanship, this makes our handmade frames some of the best reading glasses on the market.
+If you enjoy hand-craftsmanship, our handmade frames are among the finest reading glasses you’ll find anywhere.

 You’ve made it this far, so it’s time we came out and said it.